ray-project/ray/doc/source/data/transforming-datastreams.rst

 .. tabbed:: object

-  Other return row types will create a simple Python object dataset as the transformation result:
+  Other return row types will create a simple Python object datastream as the transformation result:

   .. literalinclude:: ./doc_code/transforming_datastreams.py
     :language: python